Finding a profitable niche

 2. Fears of Niching Down

-When I talk to businesses about niching down, very often it is met with a long silence.
-It's probably one of the biggest fear for any business.
-It has been addressed by many people, here are common fears.
+When I talk to business owners about niching down, it's very often met with a long silence.
+It's so common, it's been addressed by many of the best business coaching organizations.

 The Fear of Niching down and missing out on potential clients